vunhi/CS461P/README.md

 ## Build
 The Minimum API Level for the PSU Locator applicataion is 22.
 There are two options to run this application on your android device:

-1. Download the apk for the application through this link: https://drive.google.com/open?id=0BxqL-8RsXVhpeHNtOHVsN09KakE and install on your phone.
+1. Download the [apk](https://github.com/vunhi/CS461P/blob/master/PSU%20Campus%20Locator.apk) for the application through this link and install it on your phone.

-2. Using an Android development environment, Clone or Download the source code from the github repository (https://github.com/vunhi/CS461P)and build the application and run it on your device or emulator.
+2. Using an Android development environment, Clone or Download the source code from the [github repository](https://github.com/vunhi/CS461P) and build the application and run it on your device or emulator.

 ## Copyright